 Scores are available as soon as you have completed the test.
 The results of the test are used to place you into your first English, reading and math classes.

 Each of the subject areas can be retaken twice in a 12 month period for a fee.
 Please contact the Assessment Center for more information on retesting.
 Fees may be paid by cash, check (payable to IVCC) or debit/credit card.

 Placement Test Retest Fees

 ACCUPLACER has recently launched The Official ACCUPLACER Study App a web-based app at no charge.
-The app features interactive practice tests in Arithmetic, Elementary Algebra, College-Level Math, Reading Comprehension, and Sentence Skills.
+The app features interactive practice tests in Arithmetic, Quantitative Reasoning, Algebra, and Statistic, and Advanced Algebra Functions, Reading, and Writing (multiple choice).

 The following links have a list of suggested web sites that will assist you in refreshing your academic skills.
 For additional web sites and links to a large amount of ACCUPLACER practice tests, go to www.google.com and type 'ACCUPLACER practice' in the text box.

 Some files require the use of Adobe Acrobat Reader.